-This course has been developed for those who want to work with animals in a veterinary setting.
-It covers all the knowledge and understanding topics that are required to be employed as an Animal Nursing Assistant with the exception of the work experience and practical related subjects.
+This course has been developed for those who want to work in a veterinary setting.
+It covers all the knowledge and understanding of topics that are required to assist in the veterinary practice with the exception of the work experience and practical related subjects.

 This first part will be particularly useful for any one caring for a range of animals in a professional capacity.
 The second part is aimed specifically at the veterinary practice assistant.

 This a particularly detailed and comprehensive course that is unrivalled in the world of home study.

 - An introduction to some of the common animal species that may be kept as pets